 They also include a pre-seasoned steel griddle, meaning you won’t have to buy any more accessories if you don’t want to.

-If you really can’t live without searing, you can purchase a sear box that fits on the side of your grill, opposite the hopper.
+If you really can’t live without searing, you can purchase a searing box that fits on the side of your pellet grill, opposite the hopper.

 It includes a 28,000 BTU cast-aluminum burner (basically, a gas grill) and a Stainless Steel BBQ Box.

-With the heat that this grill produces, you can create some really pretty grill marks.
+With the heat that this pellet grill produces, you can create some really pretty grill marks.

 What Can Be Improved?